sequentech/documentation/docs/deployment/guide.md

 After setting the configuration, you should set the playbook that we will use for deploying as master the machines, we already configured the inventory for deploying locally.
-The next step is to install ansible 2.9.4 (needs to be done only once) and then deploy with ansible:
+The next step is to deploy with ansible:

 ```bash
 date; time ansible-playbook -i inventory playbook.yml; date